Delaware State Senator, LGBTQ activist, and National Press Secretary for the Human Rights Campaign

 It was during her time at the White House that Sarah met Andrew Cray, a transgender man and fellow advocate.
 The two fell in love and began working together in the fight for LGBTQ equality.
 Andy was diagnosed with terminal cancer in 2014, and just days after they married, he tragically passed away.
 Andy’s passing instilled in Sarah a firm belief in the urgency of political and social change.

-In July 2019, McBride announced her bid for the Delaware state senate, stating, “I’m running for state senate because I want us to more fully live up to our values as a state of neighbors for every single one of us.”
+In July 2019, Sarah McBride announced her bid for the Delaware state senate, stating, “I’m running for state senate because I want us to more fully live up to our values as a state of neighbors for every single one of us.”
+In November 2020, she won the State Senate race in Delaware, becoming the nation’s highest-ranking transgender elected official.

 From Delaware to North Carolina to Texas, Sarah is working to resist the politics of hate and to move equality forward.